Last summer an executive memo was released allowing employers to defer payroll taxes for employees.

 Payroll taxes are taxes paid on wages or salaries that employees earn.
 Payroll taxes are paid by both employers and employees.

 What’s the main difference between employee and employer payroll taxes?

 Even though payroll taxes are paid by both employers and employees, there’s one major difference.
 Payroll taxes paid by employees affect employees’ net pay, but payroll taxes paid by employers don’t.

-Taxes that employees pay is subtracted out of an employee’s gross pay, which lowers the net pay for that paycheck.
+Taxes that employees pay are subtracted out of an employee’s gross pay, which lowers the net pay for that paycheck.
 (Here’s a quick refresher on the difference between gross pay and net pay.)

-Here’s a full summary of the payroll taxes that employers and employees pay.
+Here’s a summary of the payroll taxes that employers and employees pay.